 Insurance companies rely on medical records to validate injury claims.
-No matter if you were in a car accident, slip and fall, or filed for workers’ compensation, sooner or later you’ll have to provide proof of your injuries.
+No matter if you were in a car accident, slip and fall, or filed for workers’ compensation, at some point in the claim process you’ll have to provide proof of your injuries.

 Settlement amounts for car accidents and other liability claims are largely based on your total medical bills.

 We show you how to get the medical records and bills you need without sacrificing your medical privacy, whether you request records directly or you’re asked to sign the insurance company’s authorization form.

 What to Do When Adjusters Want Your Medical Records